-The MPH program at East Carolina University (ECU) is housed in the Brody School of Medicine.
-The impetus for establishing the program was based on the eastern North Carolina's (NC) poor health indicators.
-Eastern NC health indicators rank lower compared to western and Piedmont counties as well as other US cities.
-Eastern NC counties are predominantly rural and disproportionately socioeconomically disadvantaged compared to other regions.
+The MPH program at ECU is housed in the Department of Public Health in the Brody School of Medicine.
+The impetus for establishing the program was based on the eastern North Carolina's (ENC) poor health indicators.
+ENC health indicators rank lower compared to western and Piedmont counties as well as other US cities.
+ENC counties are predominantly rural and disproportionately socioeconomically disadvantaged compared to other regions.